vircadia/vircadia-native-core/BUILD_WIN.md

 _Note that the INSTALL target should handle the copying of files into an install directory automatically, however, without modifications to Cmake, the install target didn't work right for me, please update this instructions if you get that working right - Leo &lt;leo@highfidelity.io&gt;_

 ###Build High Fidelity using Visual Studio
-Follow the same build steps from the CMake section, but pass a different generator to CMake.
+Follow the same build steps from the CMake section of [BUILD.md](BUILD.md), but pass a different generator to CMake.

     cmake .. -DZLIB_LIBRARY=%ZLIB_LIBRARY% -DZLIB_INCLUDE_DIR=%ZLIB_INCLUDE_DIR% -G "Visual Studio 12"